 This baked corn casserole is so delicious!
 It’s all you may already love about corn casserole plus some added flavor including my secret ingredient—pimentos!

 How I discovered this delicious baked corn casserole with pimentos…

-Warning: this baked corn casserole is addictingly delicious.
-I first sampled the recipe at a work party.
-And by sampled I mean had 3-4 helpings.
-It was so good and I didn’t feel bad because I saw everyone else going back for more too.
+I first sampled creamed corn casserole recipe at a work party.
+And by sampled I mean had 3-4 helpings. ?
+It was so good though and I didn’t even feel bad about it because I saw everyone else going back for more too.

 This coworker of mine and her hubby enjoy entertaining and have it down to a science.
 She has spent a lot of time testing out recipes and when she prepares a spread, it’s nothing but dish after dish of awesomeness.

 Every year she and her hubby host a picnic at her house and the food is always off the hook.
 She actually takes the day of the party off in order to prep the 10+ homemade dishes she serves up.
 It is really a treat.
 Not to mention her house is amazing with fresh herbs growing in the wooded backyard along with fountains, comfortable seating, great music piped in, a fire pit, grill and probably one of every species of bird that’s in the area because she even has an awesome variety of bird food readily available.
 Anyway, lucky for me and you, she’s very willing to share her recipes.

 Two of my favorite dishes of hers are this baked corn casserole and her Garden Tomato & Cucumber Orzo Salad.
 I promise neither will disappoint.

 What makes this the best corn casserole recipe?